tu2/os_specific/os/README.md

 # OS specific configuration files

-This file contains the necessary commands for a basic installation and configuration of OpenBSD.
+This file contains the necessary commands for a basic installation and configuration of OpenBSD5.8

 As always, the best source of inspiration is [openbsd's faq](http://www.openbsd.org/faq/index.html).